ohanhi/elm-native-ui/README.md

 * The `ReactNative` directory contains the Elm module that provides the types and bindings for React Native in Elm
 * `index.ios.js` makes the bridging between the compiled-to-JS Elm code and React Native

+For more insight, read this blog post: [Elm Native UI: Writing a React Native app in Elm](http://ohanhi.github.io/elm-native-ui.html)

 ## Major blockers?

-The [Navigator](https://facebook.github.io/react-native/docs/navigator.html#content) in React Native is tricky.
+The "traditional" [Navigator](https://facebook.github.io/react-native/docs/navigator.html#content) in React Native is tricky.
 It manages state, and expects callback functions for several different things.
 It also has methods that [mutate the state](https://facebook.github.io/react-native/docs/navigator.html#navigator-methods).

-For Elm Native UI to really be useable for bigger apps, we need to solve how to interface with the Navigator.
-As of now, I (ohanhi) am learning React Native with React and Redux in order to gain better understanding of the whole architecture.
+Elm Native UI was just updated to use React Native 0.21.0, which brings a more functional navigation model: [NavigationExperimental](https://github.com/facebook/react-native/commit/a3085464f6ea36fc6b53cd0c711c048ffb1516f9).
+We'll see how that works for us.

 ## Screenshots